Skip to main content

 • The fear of being “less than”

 Your self-esteem relies on validation from others.
-It flourishes when you receive attention, compliments, or acknowledgment—and diminishes when you do not.
+It flourishes when you receive attention, compliments, or acknowledgement and diminishes when you do not.

-Over time, this creates a fragile identity.
+Over time, such behaviour creates a fragile identity.
 You start believing:

 • “I am only valuable if I am better than others.”